semprag/semprag.github.io/basics.md

 - fontenc
 - linguex (if you have specified the `\documentclass[linguex]{sp}` option)

+## Prohibited packages

+The following packages overwrite or violate the *S&P* style, and should be avoided.

+- geometry
+- fullpage
+- epltxfn

 ## Postscript

 We strongly recommend rendering directly to PDF with `pdflatex`, avoiding `dvi` and `ps` formats entirely.